Aryballos

 While most preserved aryballoi are made of clay, it is hypothesized that some aryballoi were made of leather.
 Over the thousands of years since they were made, these aryballoi would have decayed away, yet in some versions of art, these vessels are represented as made from leather.
 This is credited to an image that can be found at the bottom (tondo) of a cup that depicts two adult males and a younger male which the two adults are watching.
 In the background of this artwork is an aryballos that is hanging which appears to be made of leather.
 While this is the only depiction of an aryballoi being made of leather, it does give an explanation to why so few have been discovered.
 This image dates back to c.
 500 BC.

 Some scholars believe that aryballoi were only used by males, however, there is evidence that aryballoi were used by women as well.
-Of the 14 pieces of art that depict the use of aryballoi, only one contains a women using the aryballos.
+Of the 14 pieces of art that depict the use of aryballoi, only one contains a woman using the aryballos.
 This is on an amphora and was painted by an Andokides painter that dates back to 520 BC.
 This image depicts a group of women swimming while one uses an aryballos to pour oil into the palm of her hand.
 Some scholars believe that these women are Amazons who are doing, what would be at the time, a more masculine activity but the use of aryballoi in gender roles is still up for debate.

 The shape of the aryballos originally came from the oinochoe of the Geometric period of the 9th century BC, a globe-shaped wine jar.
 By the Proto-Corinthian period of the following century, it had attained its definitive shape, going from spherical to ovoid to conical, and finally back to spherical.
 This definitive form has a wide, flat mouth, and a single small handle.
 Some later variations have bell-shaped mouths, a second handle, and/or a flat base.
 Potters also created inventive shapes for aryballoi.